7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 1. Laz Böreği

-Remember how I said that most börek is savory…well in the Black Sea Region the Laz people make one that is most definitely not savory and quite similar to baklava.
+Remember how I said that most börek is savory…well in this region the Laz people group make a borek that is most definitely not savory and quite similar to baklava.
 Can you guess what it’s called?
 You guessed it…laz böreği.

 2. Black Hive Honey

-For all you have been fans out there, make sure you check out black hive honey while you’re in town.
+For all you have bee fans out there, make sure you check out black hive honey while you’re in town.

 This honey is produced with quality rather than quantity in mind.
 And because of the lush Black Sea flora, it is honey unlike anything else.